 Check out this free presentation I’ve created to learn how to eliminate anxiety and boost your social confidence.

 The second advice is to learn the basic social norms.
 The basic principles of social interactions can be learned from books, courses or socially savvy people.
 Knowing them and applying them will aid you adjust your social behavior to the situation.

 However, beyond the basic principles, everything else can only be learned through experience.
 No other person can tell you exactly what to do and say during a social interaction.

 This is why the third advice is to gain lots of experience interacting with others.
 Meet new people, make conversation, experiment, notice the results and fine-tune your behavior accordingly.

 In time, this real-life social experience will transform you from socially awkward to socially intelligent.
 And of course, a huge part of the nerve to do all this socializing comes, again, from developing your social confidence.

 If you want to discover exactly how you can do this, make sure you watch my social confidence presentation.

-Fortunately, overcoming social awkwardness is absolutely possible.
-You can become a socially calibrated person who makes conversation smoothly, who has many friends and a rich social life.
+Fortunately, overcoming social awkwardness is absolutely possible, no matter who you are.
+You can become a socially calibrated person who makes conversation effortlessly, has awesome friends and enjoys a great social life.

 The key is to use focus on achieving this with determination, seek the best advice available and implement it.